BernardGreenberg/NXSYS/Relay Index/RelayIndex.md

 ## Source locator / Emacs interoperation

 This feature allows you to locate the pseudo-Lisp source for any relay in the interlocking by clicking right on its coil or contact in the Relay Draftsperson drawings.
-If set up properly, an external editor or other program of your choice will navigate to the relay definition in the source file so you can edit it (and then type control- (Cmd-) R to NXSYS to reload the fixed version.
+If set up properly, an external editor or other program of your choice will navigate to the relay definition in the source file so you can edit it, and then type control- (Cmd-) R to NXSYS to reload the fixed version.

 The NXSYS feature relies on being told a key piece of information, viz., exactly what external program or BAT/bash script to execute to tell about the relay you want to edit.
 Although the purpose and action are identical on both systems (Windows and Mac), the way and place you put the information differs.
 This script, which you supply, is called the *SourceLocatorScript* (It needn't be a script, it could be an executable program, but we will assume script for now, BASH on Mac and BAT on Windows).